-Don’t try to force it to happen if the guy doesn’t seem to care.
+Don’t try to force it to happen if he doesn’t seem to care.

-It can be frustrating, even a bit humiliating, but you can’t coerce him into liking you.
+It can be frustrating, even a bit humiliating, but you can’t coerce anyone into liking you.

 Once a guy decided he’s not into you, convincing him takes more time and effort than finding someone new.

-You can’t click with everyone, and there will always be that guy who thinks he’s too good or just isn’t interested.
+You will not click with everyone, and there always will be that guy who thinks he’s too good or just isn’t interested.